This post contains affiliate links. See my disclosure policy here.

 Method

-Add water, cream, brown sugar, maple syrup, vanilla extract, and pumpkin pie spice to a saucepan.
+Combine water, cream, brown sugar, maple syrup, vanilla extract, and pumpkin pie spice in a saucepan over low heat.

-Simmer for 15 more minutes until mixture resembles a thick cream.
+Let pumpkin cream mixture simmer for 15 more minutes until it resembles a thick cream.

 Garnish with whipped cream, ground cinnamon, and cinnamon stick.